-Introduction to physical therapy concepts and techniques of treatment.
-The use of assistive devices and the administration of manual therapy and pulmonary rehabilitation techniques are included.
+Introduction to physical therapy concepts and techniques for treatment.

+Learning includes techniques and the use of assistive devices to improve patients' function, and the application of massage and pulmonary rehabilitation techniques.
 Prerequisite: Admission to the Physical Therapist Assistant Program.
 (Sp) 4 credits